 The College offers a number of prizes to students.
 The prizes may be thought of as forming two groups: those for which students must submit work themselves, and those awarded by faculty nomination.

-POETRY (submit manuscript of no more than 5 poems)
+Poetry (submit manuscript of no more than five poems)

 Book Mart, and awarded to an outstanding poet.

 Fiction (submit one story, roughly 10–20 pages each, though longer or shorter stories are acceptable)

 - Sara Bennett Prize for Fiction, established by the Bennett family in memory of Sara